-But here’s the kicker, which is probably no surprise: Only nine percent of people felt they were successful in achieving their resolution last year.
+But here’s the kicker, which is probably no surprise: Only seven percent of people felt they were successful in achieving their resolution last year.

 You can, however, increase your odds of success by following these 10 simple tips for staying motivated.
 They come from a handful of the country’s top fitness minds, and they’ll help you stick to those resolutions and actually achieve them.

 Don’t sign up for a marathon if you’ve never finished a 5K.
 By setting smaller, do-able goals, you’re more likely to actually achieve them.

 “People often set their expectations too high, especially at the start of the year,” says Aaron Guy, CPT, a Los Angeles-based trainer.
 “When they set unrealistic goals and don’t reach them, they get frustrated — and that’s when you start to see people fall off the wagon.”

 If your goal is to work out five days a week, start with three days a week for the first month.
 “What I always say is: ‘On a scale of 1 to 10, what’s the likelihood that you can do this goal?'”
 Guy says.
 “If they say an 8, a 9, or 10, I say ‘go for it.'”

 Just as important as setting attainable goals is choosing them for the right reasons.
 “Sit down and think about why and for whom you want to start working out,” says Karin Weman Josefsson, PhD, a lecturer in psychology at Halmstad University in Sweden.

 Is it just because you don’t like the way your jeans fit — or do you want to feel stronger and healthier overall?
 By thinking of the bigger picture, you’ll be more likely to stick with it and keep moving forward.

 In a Canadian study, subjects who exercised the most were motivated by the benefits of exercise — such as better health, more energy, and strength — rather than external motivations, like pant size or peer pressure.